Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: 1 round
-You attempt to turn a creature’s mind against it.
+You attempt to turn a creature's mind against it.
 One creature you can see within range must make an INT Save.
 A creature takes 8d6 Psychic damage on a failed save, or half as much damage on a successful one.
 A creature that fails this save by 5 or more additionally has its movement controlled by you on its following turn.
 The creature can take its action before or after moving.
 - **Classes**: Bard, Sorcerer
 *(Source: CS)*